cloudfoundry/bpm-release/docs/runtime.md

 your job to only say it has completed deploying after it has started up.
 You do not need to manage any PID files yourself.

 On shutdown your job will receive a `SIGTERM`.
+Starting in version `1.1.14`, you may choose to have your job receive a `SIGINT` instead (see [shutdown_signal][process-schema]).
 You then have 20 seconds to shutdown your application before it will be sent `SIGQUIT` to dump the stack (this is default behavior in the Go and Java runtimes) before being forcibly terminated.

+[process-schema]:config.md#process-schema

 If you require longer than this then you should use a [drain script][drain] for your server.
 The drain script should put your server in such a state that it